 The truth is that there are other highly-performant VPN protocols, but the king remains OpenVPN, in my opinion.

-Based on security, compatibility, and speed, here are other good examples of VPN protocols you can try.
+Based on security, compatibility, and connection speeds, here are other good examples of VPN protocols you can try.

 SSTP (Secure Socket Tunneling Protocol)